FelipeGuerrino/FelipeGuerrino/README.md

 - Hi, I’m Felipe Guerrino 😎
 - I'm 16, and i love coding, especially in Python! 🐍
-- I'm taking a fullstack web-programming course on "SENAC" 🔥
+- I'm taking a fullstack web and mobile course on "SENAC" 🔥
 - Looking forward on a job opportunity 👀
 - My main skills: Python, C#, .NET Core and JS
 - Currently Learning: Java